 Please note that these questions do not cover all the topics that may be on the test.
+However, the material on Markov chain Monte Carlo that was recently covered will not be on the test.

 - 1. Write an R function that numerically evaluates a one-dimensional integral using the trapezoid rule.
 The function should take as arguments the function to integrate, the lower bound for the integral, the upper bound for the integral, and the number of trapezoids to use to approximate the integral over this range.
 You should try to avoid evaluating the function at the same point twice. - 2.
 For legal reasons, it is important to determine what fraction of the air pollution particles at a certain location were emitted by a certain factory.
 By measuring particles just outside the factory, it has been determined that particles from this factory have diameters that are normally distributed with mean 25 microns and standard deviation 5 microns.
 There are no other major sources of particulate pollution in the area, but some particles from minor sources are present, whose diameters are known to be uniformly distributed over the range from 10 microns to 100 microns (which is the range of particles that can be measured by the device used).